Updated on January 5, 2023

 However, once an individual defendant who makes a general appearance in the action, he becomes subject to California personal jurisdiction and quasi in rem jurisdiction is no longer necessary.
 This is because the main purpose of nonresident attachment is to obtain jurisdiction.
 At this point, plaintiff must show that his or her right to attach is authorized under the ordinary procedures for residents.
 Nonetheless, at least until a nonresident defendant makes an appearance, a nonresident attachment can be a useful tool to temporarily freeze a defendant’s assets and also to obtain personal jurisdiction.

-For help with obtaining a writ of attachment against a resident or nonresident and to inquire about a free consultation, contact us at (310) 954-1877, email@example.com or by using the Contact Form.
+For help with obtaining a writ of attachment against a resident or nonresident and to inquire about scheduling a consultation, contact us at (310) 954-1877, [email protected] or by using the Contact Form.